STUDYANDEXAM

 Important caution:

-• In G6PD deficiency: methylene blue may be ineffective or cause hemolysis due to reduced NADPH availability (risk of oxidative RBC damage)
+In G6PD deficiency, methylene blue may be ineffective or may even cause hemolysis because reduced NADPH availability increases the risk of oxidative RBC damage.

 MetHb binds cyanide to form cyanomethemoglobin: